grokify/mogo/README.md

 In terms of scope, `mogo` is designed to cover all common areas.

+:warning: `mogo` is in a deconstruction phase.
+It currently has many dependencies and the goal is to move external dependences to separate packages such as `mogonet`, `mogotime`, etc.

 ## Documentation

 Documentation is provided using godoc and available on [GoDoc.org](https://godoc.org/github.com/grokify/mogo).